Redstonecrafter0/RedstoneAPI/README.md

 To implement the RedstoneAPI in your projects you can use primarily Maven.
 Implement the RedstoneAPI by pasting this code in your pom.xml

-Replace {VERSION} with the current version.
+Replace {VERSION} with the current version but don't keep the prefix `v`.
 ```xml
 <repositories>
     <repository>